Oregon governor’s race on knife’s edge, too early to call

 The three women, all former legislators, were the top candidates in the race to become the next governor of the state.

 The presence of Johnson, who quit the Democratic Party in 2021 to run as an unaffiliated candidate, presented a wild card in the race.
-Johnson quickly amassed a sizeable campaign war chess, including hefty donations from Nike co-founder Phil Knight, but the early returns had her with less than 10% of the vote.
+Johnson quickly amassed a sizeable campaign war chest, including hefty donations from Nike co-founder Phil Knight, but the early returns had her with less than 10% of the vote.

 Kotek was the longest serving Oregon House speaker.
 Drazan is a former leader of the Republican minority in the House.
 Several opinion polls had showed the two statistically tied, which prompted President Joe Biden to come to Portland recently to boost Kotek’s chances.